muttaqi/ChromeDB/README.md

 ChromeDB w/o WebAssembly  | 16.50 ms
 ChromeDB w/ WebAssembly   | 15.56 ms

 Note: ChromeDB w/o WebAssembly refers to a primitive version of ChromeDB, and its trial was included only for completeness.
-Currently, WebAssembly is used for most queries by default.
+In the latest versions, WebAssembly is used for most queries by default.

 # Future plans